RogueKnyt/will-NEA/README.md

 # will-NEA
-Platform fighter for an NEA
+Platform fighter for an NEA.
+This is for a school project and in the long term for me to learn Unity